ryanorendorff/medical-imaging-nix/src/medical-imaging-nix.md

 - Creating the same setup twice is hard.
 - Creating the same setup _over time_ is very hard.
 - Windows likes to update itself.
-- Upgrading/servicing devices in the field detailed knowledge of the changes.
+- Upgrading/servicing devices in the field detailed knowledge of the changes being applied.

 :::